The Auctioneer (film)

 The Auctioneer is a 1927 American silent comedy drama film directed by Alfred E. Green and starring George Sidney, Marian Nixon and Gareth Hughes.
 It was originally planned for Janet Gaynor and Charles Farrell to appear in supporting roles in the film, before both had become stars by that point and other actors were cast.
-The film was adapted from a (1901) David Belasco stage play of the same name.
+The film was adapted from a 1901 David Belasco stage play of the same name which starred David Warfield.

 Premise

 Simon Levi, a Jewish immigrant pawnbroker builds up a successful business.
 His daughter Ruth marries stockbroker Richard Eagan.
 They are swindled by stockbroker Paul Groode, and forced to labor in the streets to make financial ends meet.
 Eventually, they achieve retribution against Groode and the movie ends happily for the stockbrokers.